f5devcentral/f5-agility-labs-adc/docs/class6/Module1/lab7.rst

 Task 1: Persistence Mirroring Profile
 =====================================

+In Task 1, we will create a new Persistence Profile, enabling persistence mirroring.

 Persistance mirroring is used to share persistence information between BIG-IP's in a cluster.

 By default, persistence mirroring is **NOT** enabled.
 You will need to create a dedicated persistence profile that has this setting enabled.